Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 So if your diamond is a less popular cut, or has an ugly inclusion, or is a difficult item for a store to sell for whatever reason, expect to take a much bigger hit when trying to sell it.

 Yes, you can sell your diamond and your setting.
 If you go through Abe Mor diamonds, they’ll handle the resale of your diamond and setting.
 Remember that your setting will be worth the scrap gold price.
-So, even if you paid $2,580 for a unique setting, it will still be melted down to scrap gold.
+So, even if you paid $2,580 for a unique setting like this one from James Allen, it will still be melted down to scrap gold.
 Why is that?
 Well, almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

 While it is a financial loss to sell your ring for scrap gold, at least you are able to recuperate some of the cost.
 Most jewelry stores and pawn shops pay approximately 50 cents for every dollar of scrap gold value.
 If the value is $1,000, for example, a store will offer to buy the ring for approximately $500.
 At Abe Mor, however, they offer 75 cents for every dollar of scrap value.
 So, you’d receive $750 for the $1,000 scrap gold value, instead of $500.
 We described how selling gold works and how you can do it in our sell-gold-for-cash article.